Time for Singapore to firm up Covid-19 exit strategy: Experts

 Unfortunately, the answer is yes - with the unvaccinated elderly at the highest risk of serious illness and deaths once Singapore eases restrictions.

-Said Prof Teo: "As Singapore starts to ease restrictions, I expect asymptomatic and mild infections to start going up, and this will invariably spread to the unvaccinated people, particularly the elderly.
+Prof Teo said: "As Singapore starts to ease restrictions, I expect asymptomatic and mild infections to start going up, and this will invariably spread to the unvaccinated people, particularly the elderly.

 "The Delta variant has made Covid-19 much more transmissible, and potentially more virulent to those who are infected.
 As such, the risk to unvaccinated people is genuinely higher.